BoarX/article-processor-go/README.md

 * GET request that retrieves all articles from the database.
   `http://localhost:3000/api/article/list`

-### GET ORDER BY ID
+### GET ARTICLE BY ID
-* GET request that retrieves a specific order by the orderID.
+* GET request that retrieves a specific article by the ID.
   `http://localhost:3000/api/article/{id}`

 ## Testing